userharshada/Financial-Analysis/README.md

-"# Financial-Analysis"
+## Financial-Analysis

-Features of the Dashboard and sql file
+# Features of the Dashboard and sql file

-Overview: An overview section provides key statistics and insights about the loan applicants, such as average income, credit score distribution, and the number of defaults.
+** Overview ** : An overview section provides key statistics and insights about the loan applicants, such as average income, credit score distribution, and the number of defaults.

 Income Analysis: A visual representation of income distribution and stability, enabling insights into the income trends of applicants.